Hebrews 10:26 – No Sacrifice for Willful Sin

 “For if we go on sinning deliberately after receiving the knowledge of the truth, there no longer remains a sacrifice for sins,” (Heb 10:26, English Standard Version)

-So a person could have a change of attitude, discontinue the willful sin and rebellious attitude and still receive forgiveness in which case, for them, the sacrifice would then be of benefit.
-Certainly a person engaged in willful sin still has a will which they can change to separate from the willful sin, gain victory over it (through God’s grace) and receive the benefits of Christ’s sacrifice for them.
+A person could have a change of attitude, discontinue the deliberate sin and rebellious attitude and still receive forgiveness in which case, for them, the sacrifice would then be of benefit.
+Certainly, a person engaged in willful sin still has a will which they can change to separate from the willful sin, gain victory over it (through God’s grace) and receive the benefits of Christ’s sacrifice for them.